austinlouden/talks/how-to-learn-foreign-language/slides.md

 !!!

-### Part Two: Tools
+### Part Two: Tactics

 Note: second part of the talk, tools or tactics.
 So, if you agree with the foundations in the first part, how do you put those into practice?

-1. learning a language isn't hard, it's long
-2. start with sounds and pronunciation
+1. start with sounds and pronunciation
-3. learn the most common words first
+2. learn the most common words first

 TRANSITION: